Hunrito/ghost888/readme.txt

 2. Configuring mysql/mariadb database
 3. Create a folder with the executable and directories
 4. Configuring ghost.cfg and default.cfg
-5. Give an example of the cronscrip
+5. Port forwarding
-6. Port forwarding
+6. Cronscript example

 Installation:
 bncsutil specific: